-Two: there is no indication whatsoever that the robots are sentient before the Doctor decides they are in the last couple minutes of the episode.
+Two: There is no indication whatsoever that the robots are sentient before the Doctor decides they are in the last couple minutes of the episode.
 It is an infodumped climax item that doesn’t fit.
 There is no in-story evidence they’re sentient.
 They exclusively act like ordinary, programmed robots

-Three: it morally compromises The Doctor, without ramifications.
+Three: It morally compromises The Doctor, without ramifications.
 So, he apparently mind-wiped an entire sentient species?
 When the previous episode, “The Pilot,” makes mind-wiping out to be an extreme violation of a person, and absolutely, always, morally wrong?

 Not only that, but now there’s an entire chunk of the human population who are now forced to live with robots that the Doctor claims are sentient.
 They are forced to live with people who killed their friends and families, with no sense of justice?
 If the robots are sentient, it makes matters worse.
 Instead of simply suffering a malfunction or oversight in their programming, the robots are living, thinking, beings who willfully chose murder.

 As a crime writer who spends some time in the heads of people who have dedicated their lives to bringing justice to families, I find that horribly out of place for anyone, especially the Doctor.